linkerd/website/linkerd.io/content/2/getting-started/_index.md

 {{< fig src="/images/getting-started/empty-dashboard.png" title="Dashboard" >}}

+This command sets up a port forward from your local system to the [linkerd-web](/2/reference/architecture/#web) pod.
+Instead of running `linkerd dashboard` every time you'd like to see the dashboard, it is possible to [expose](/2/tasks/exposing-dashboard/) for anyone to access.

-The control plane components all have the proxy installed in their pods and are part of the data plane itself.
-This provides the ability to dig into these components and see what is going on behind the scenes.
+Because the control plane components all have the proxy installed in their pods, each component is also part of the data plane itself.
+This provides the ability to dig into what is going on with the control plane itself behind the scenes.
 In fact, you can run:

 ```bash
 linkerd -n linkerd top deploy/linkerd-web